The White Cliffs legacy lives on

 A great British icon

 You’ll help open up a unique coastal habitat that has inspired artists and poets for centuries.
-And there is more to say here that takes it over the limit over and over and over and over and over and over.

 You’ll help protect a diverse landscape rich with wildlife and 40 or more species of flowers and grasses per square metre.